btm/minitest-handler-cookbook/README.md

 stable minitest-handler cookbook: http://community.opscode.com/cookbooks/minitest-handler<br/>
 minitest-handler cookbook development: https://github.com/btm/minitest-handler-cookbook<br/>

-*Note*: Version 0.1.8 introduced deprecated use of files/default/tests/minitest/*_test.rb and the location of support files *Note*: Version 0.1.0 added a change that breaks backward compatibility.
+*Note*: Version 0.1.8 deprecated use of files/default/tests/minitest/*_test.rb and the location of support files.
+Test files should now be located in files/default/test/*_test.rb
+*Note*: Version 0.1.0 added a change that breaks backward compatibility.
 The minitest-handler now only loads<br/>
-test files named "<recipe-name>_test.rb" rather than all test files in the path files/default/tests/minitest/*_test.rb
+test files named "<recipe-name>_test.rb" rather than all test files in the path files/default/test/*_test.rb

-If you have any helper libraries, they should match files/default/**/*helper*.rb
+If you have any helper libraries, they should match files/default/test/*helper*.rb

 Attributes
 ==========